Alice's Adventures in Wonderland: Rules and games

 Wonderland is a rule-bound world, but its rules are not those of our world.
-The literary scholar Daniel Bivona writes that Alice is characterised by "gamelike social structures."
+The literary scholar Daniel Bivona writes that Alice is characterised by "gamelike social structures".
 She trusts in instructions from the beginning, drinking from the bottle labelled "drink me" after recalling, during her descent, that children who do not follow the rules often meet terrible fates.
 Unlike the creatures of Wonderland, who approach their world's wonders uncritically, Alice continues to look for rules as the story progresses.
 Gillian Beer suggests that Alice looks for rules to soothe her anxiety, while Carroll may have hunted for rules because he struggled with the implications of the non-Euclidean geometry then in development.

 Illustrations

-Alice by John Tenniel, one of his 42 illustrations for the 1865 published version of the book.
+John Tenniel, who was already famous as the chief cartoonist for Punch, was approached by Carroll to provide the illustrations for the published novel.

 The manuscript was illustrated by Carroll, who added 37 illustrations—printed in a facsimile edition in 1887.
-John Tenniel provided 42 wood-engraved illustrations for the published version of the book.
+John Tenniel provided 42 wood-engraved illustrations for the 1865 published version of the book.
 The first print run was destroyed (or sold in the US) at Carroll's request because Tenniel was dissatisfied with the printing quality.
 There are only 22 known first edition copies in existence.
 The book was reprinted and published in 1866.
 Tenniel's detailed black-and-white drawings remain the definitive depiction of the characters.

+Carroll's text was often light on description, and Tenniel invented his own characterisations, drawing from a vast range of sources, including fine art, natural history, heraldry, caricature and his previous work for Punch.
+Once committed to paper, the now famous illustrations were carved into woodblocks by engravers, and electrotype copies made to be used by the publishers Macmillan for printing.
+The praise from critics and readers following publication was unanimous.

+— The V&A museum on Tenniel's illustrations for the novel.

+Alice by Tenniel, one of his 42 illustrations for the novel.

 Tenniel's illustrations of Alice do not portray the real Alice Liddell, who had dark hair and a short fringe.
+In 1911, Harry Theaker, with Tenniel's approval, was commissioned by Macmillan to colour sixteen of Tenniel's plates for an Alice edition and her dress was blue – and has remained so in the popular mind ever since.
 Alice has provided a challenge for other illustrators, including those of 1907 by Charles Pears and the full series of colour plates and line-drawings by Harry Rountree published in the (inter-War) Children's Press (Glasgow) edition.
 Other significant illustrators include: Arthur Rackham (1907), Willy Pogany (1929), Mervyn Peake (1946), Ralph Steadman (1967), Salvador Dalí (1969), Graham Overden (1969), Max Ernst (1970), Peter Blake (1970), Tove Jansson (1977), Anthony Browne (1988), Helen Oxenbury (1999), and Lisbeth Zwerger (1999).
+To mark the 200th anniversary of Tenniel's birth, in 2020 Chris Riddell provided illustrations for a new edition of the novel.